MIG Weld Equipment &

 Pipes and weld process choices..

-Ten years ago STICK and FCAW were most common processes for pipe welds.
+Ten years ago SMAW (STICK) and Flux Cored were most common processes for large pipe welds.

 PULSED MIG AND PIPE PROJECTS: Large pipe projects especially in the oil industry will today often use a mechanized, multi-torch, pulsed MIG unit for the pipe welds.
 The pulsed MIG equipment may or may not have a level of electronic sophistication way beyond that available in standard pulsed equipment sold for manual pulsed weld applications.